'Palmer could be next big star - but his Man City future is uncertain'

 He scored City's equaliser with a deft header just after the hour, showcasing the languid skills that also saw him score a spectacular goal in the Community Shield against Arsenal at Wembley.

-As his side came from behind to win 5-4 on penalties after an entertaining encounter with Sevilla ended 1-1 after 90 minutes, Palmer took the plaudits.
+As his side came from behind to win 5-4 on penalties after an entertaining encounter with Sevilla ended 1-1, Palmer took the plaudits.

 The appreciation from afar came from Saudi Arabia in the shape of a tweet from Al-Ahli's Riyad Mahrez, one of his illustrious Manchester City predecessors on the right-wing role he occupied in Athens.